CyberMonitor/orquestra-docs/v1/content/quantum-engine/runtime.md

 ### Using Runtimes

 When requesting a step to run as part of a workflow, Orquestra provides the connection between the underlying infrastructure and your step through the use of the runtime.
-An example of a workflow step can be found [here](../quantum-engine/steps/#runtime)
+How to use a runtime in a workflow step can be found [here](../steps/#runtime)

 Each runtime must specify a `language`.
 This language determines what software language is utilized during a step of the workflow.